 Cold and Hot Packs

 According to research, cold and heat are excellent ways to get help to relieve back pain.
 According to E. Anne Reicherter, Ph.D., PT, DPT, associate professor of Physical Therapy at the University of Maryland School of Medicine, “ice is best in the first 24 to 48 hours after an injury because it reduces inflammation.
-Even though the warmth feels good because it helps cover up the pain and it does help relax the muscles, the heat actually inflames the inflammatory processes.
+Even though the warmth feels good because it helps cover up the pain and does help relax the muscles, the heat actually inflames the inflammatory processes.
 After 48 hours, you can switch to heat if you prefer.
 Whether you use heat or ice — take it off after about 20 minutes to give your skin a rest.
 If pain persists, talk with a doctor.”
 Some practitioners recommend alternating cold and hot packs, leaving them on for no longer than 20 minutes at a time.
 Start with an ice pack wrapped in a cloth to prevent freezer burns on your skin.
 Stick with the cold pack for the first few hours after an injury.
-After the acute pain has been stabilized, you may alternate hot and cold as you desire—whatever feels like it’s helping the most.
+After the acute pain has stabilized, you may alternate hot and cold as you desire—whatever feels like it’s helping the most.

 Rest is important too.
 Take it easy for a couple of days if you can, but don’t overdo the bed rest.
-Too much for too long can actually make matters worse by tightening up muscles that need to be gently stretched.
+Too much for too long can make matters worse by tightening up muscles that need to be gently stretched.
 The best advice is to keep moving along with periods of rest.

-If you are not experiencing at least 2-3 daily bowel movements, you could be constipated.
-Constipation, especially obstructive constipation, causes more back pain than most practitioners will admit.
+If you are not experiencing at least two to three daily bowel movements, you could be constipated.
+Constipation, especially obstructive constipation, causes more back pain than most practitioners admit.
 Obstructive constipation occurs when experiencing a bowel movement that is painful or stopped due to a bowel blockage.
 Although defecation stops, the activity in the bowel does not.
 When a blockage becomes seriously backed up, pressure on the lower back can expand, and back pain can result.
 Performing 3-4 digestive tract cleanses with seven to ten days off between each cleanse can help to alleviate constipation in most people.
 After cleansing, a maintenance program is advised using an oxygen-based digestive tract cleanser.